droonga/droonga.org/reference/commands/search/index.md

     }

 `query`
-: The main search query string.
-For example, a text posted via a search box in a webpage.
+: A string to specify the main search query.
+In most cases, a text posted via a search box in a webpage will be given.
   See [the document of the query syntax in Groonga](http://groonga.org/ja/docs/reference/grn_expr/query_syntax.html) for more details.
   This parameter is always required.